On the Counting of Involutory MDS Matrices: Some results on Near-MDS matrices

 \begin{definition} \cite{GR15} The $2n \times 2n$ matrix

 is called a Type-II circulant-like matrix, where $A = Circ(a_0, \ldots, a_{n-1})$.
 This matrix is denoted as $TypeII(Circ(a_0, \ldots, a_{n-1}))$. \end{definition}

-The authors of \cite{GR15} demonstrate that when $n$ is even, the corresponding $2n \times 2n$ Type-II circulant-like matrix is not MDS.
+The authors of \cite{GR15} demonstrated that when $n$ is even, the corresponding $2n \times 2n$ Type-II circulant-like matrix is not MDS.
 In the following theorem, we will show that this result also holds for NMDS matrices.

 \begin{theorem} Any $2n \times 2n$ Type-II circulant-like matrix over $\mathbb{F}_{2^r}$ can never be an NMDS matrix for even values of $n$. \end{theorem}

 \begin{proof} Let $M = TypeII(Circ(a_0, \ldots, a_{n-1})$) be a $2n \times 2n$ Type-II circulant-like matrix, where $n = 2d$.
 Assume that $A = Circ(a_0, \ldots, a_{2d-1})$.
 Therefore, we have